syahidfrd/syahidfrd.com/src/content/blog/bare-metal-go-deployment/index.md

 ### Send the Binary to the Server

-Transfer the compiled binary from your local machine to the vps server using `scp`.
-Assuming your vps server's IP is `123.123.123.123`.
+Transfer the compiled binary from your local machine to the VPS server using `scp`.
+Assuming your VPS server's IP is `123.123.123.123`.

 ```bash
 scp binary-1685612345 root@123.123.123.123:/var/lib/goapp